 You use energy when your body is at rest and when you are actively working (i.e., walking, running, biking, and even brushing your teeth)

-When your body is at rest on the outside, your body is still working on the inside.
+When your body is at rest, your body is still working.
 Your heart, lungs, and other organs are doing their job and will need to use energy to keep working.
 To determine the energy that you require when at rest, you will be finding your resting energy expenditure (REE).
 To find your REE, click/tap here.

 When you are active, how active are you?